-Using KiDS Data Release 3 \citep[DR3,][]{deJong2017} and DR4 \citep{Kuijken2019}, respectively, \citetalias{Bilicki2018} and \citetalias{Bilicki2021} selected flux-limited galaxy samples at $r<20$ (mean $z\sim0.23$) with negligible overall photo-$z$ bias, and scatter $\sigma_{\delta z}\sim 0.018(1+z)$.
+Using KiDS Data Release 3 \citep[DR3,][]{deJong2017} and DR4 \citep{Kuijken2019}, respectively, \citetalias{Bilicki2018} and \citetalias{Bilicki2021} selected flux-limited galaxy samples at $r<20$ (mean $z\sim0.23$) with a negligible overall photo-$z$ bias and a scatter of $\sigma_{\delta z}\sim 0.018(1+z)$.
 The resulting KiDS-Bright dataset\footnote{Available for download at \url{https://kids.strw.leidenuniv.nl/DR4/brightsample.php}.} from the latter work covers the full DR4 footprint and contains roughly 1 million galaxies of surface density $\sim1000$ deg$^{-2}$.
 Both the selection of KiDS-Bright galaxies and the derived photo-$z$ were calibrated on the Galaxy And Mass Assembly spectroscopic survey \citep[GAMA,][]{Driver2011}.
-In its equatorial fields, which are fully covered by KiDS, GAMA offers close to 100\%-complete spectroscopic measurements down to $r\sim19.8$ in SDSS Petrosian magnitude ($r_\mathrm{Petro}$).
+For its equatorial fields (which are fully covered by KiDS) GAMA offers close to 100\% complete spectroscopic measurements down to $r\sim19.8$ in SDSS Petrosian magnitude ($r_\mathrm{Petro}$).
 Thanks to the color-independent flux-limited galaxy selection both in GAMA and in KiDS-Bright, \citetalias{Bilicki2021} were able to obtain high-quality photo-$z$ in the latter not only for red galaxies but also for the blue ones, generally known to perform more poorly in this context.
 This was done by employing an artificial neural network approach \citep[ANNz2,][]{Sadeh2016ANN}, taking advantage of the very good match between the GAMA training set and the output KiDS-Bright sample.
-Furthermore, in a recent follow-up \cite{Anjitha2023} improved these photo-$z$ further by employing deep-learning methodologies.
+Furthermore, in a recent follow-up \cite{Anjitha2023} and John William et al (in prep.) improved these photo-$z$ further (reducing scatter by $\sim20\%$) by employing deep-learning methodologies.

-At low redshifts, lensing efficiency increases with the depth of the foreground sample. \citetalias{Bilicki2021} therefore decided to push to slightly fainter limits than allowed by GAMA completeness, taking the risk of including some galaxies not well matched to GAMA spectroscopy.
-Going slightly deeper than GAMA completeness was possible as that dataset includes a number of `filler' targets at $r_\mathrm{Petro}>19.8$ \citep{Baldry2010}; \citetalias{Bilicki2021} could, therefore, still train photo-$z$ rather robustly at the very faint end of KiDS-Bright.
+At low redshifts, the lensing efficiency increases with the depth of the foreground sample.
+Therefore \citetalias{Bilicki2021} chose to push to slightly fainter limits than allowed by GAMA completeness, taking the risk of including some galaxies not well matched to GAMA spectroscopy.
+Going slightly deeper than GAMA completeness was possible as that dataset includes a number of "filler'" targets at $r_\mathrm{Petro}>19.8$ \citep{Baldry2010}.
+Therefore, \citetalias{Bilicki2021} could still train photo-$z$ rather robustly at the very faint end of KiDS-Bright.